 If you think you have symptoms of asthma it is important you talk to your GP to determine if they are due to asthma.

-If you suddenly develop asthma symptoms and you think you are having an asthma attack, then follow the four steps of and make sure you follow up with your GP.
+If you suddenly develop asthma symptoms and you think you are having an asthma attack, follow the 4 steps of and make sure you follow up with your GP.

 Protecting yourself if you have had asthma in the past